Barclays must face U.S. lawsuit over Libor, court rules

 Investors claimed that Barclays' share price was propped up artificially from July 2007 to June 2012 because the bank had understated its borrowing costs through false Libor submissions from August 2007 to January 2009.

-They also said Diamond, then Barclays' president, deceived them on an October 31, 2008, conference call when he denied Barclays' borrowing costs were higher than those of rivals, saying: "We're categorically not paying higher rates in any currency."
+They also said Diamond, then Barclays' president, deceived them on an October 31, 2008 conference call when he denied that Barclays' borrowing costs were higher than those of rivals, saying: "We're categorically not paying higher rates in any currency."

-Diamond is represented by Cheryl Krause and Andrew Levander, partners at the law firm Dechert.
-A spokeswoman for the firm declined to comment.
-Diamond became Barclays' chief executive in January 2011 and was ousted 1-1/2 years later.

 UNDERSTATED COSTS